 - All as stated above in “benefits of the job”.

 - Performance Bonuses: This is a possible performance related bonus.
-TECS provides standard reference gradings (Exceptional (E), Excellent (Ex) Very good (VG), Good (G), To Standard Required, Below Standard Required, Unsatisfactory) and believes in reward staff, with the bonuses stated above, should their performance be deemed to be above the minimum standard required (i.e. Good and above).
+TECS provides standard reference gradings (Exceptional (E), Excellent (Ex) Very good (VG), Good (G), To Standard Required, Below Standard Required, Unsatisfactory) and believes in reward staff, with the bonuses stated above, should their performance be deemed to be above the high standards we demand of our staff (i.e. above Good).
 These bonuses will be based on the reference grading as decided on by the camp director.
-An employee is NOT entitled to any bonus should they be deemed to have done a performance that is deemed to be “To Standard Required”, “Below Standard Required” or “Unsatisfactory”.
+An employee is NOT entitled to any bonus should they be deemed to have done a performance that is deemed to be “Good”, “To Standard Required”, “Below Standard Required” or “Unsatisfactory”.